If you're in marketing, you know that headlines are important. But did you know that subheadings are just as important?

 Let's take a deeper dive into the five things that will produce outstanding subheads.

-5 Elements That Will Make Your Subheadline Irresistible
+5 Elements That Will Make Your Subheading Irresistible

-Here are the key factors that will make your subheadline shine.
+Here are the key factors that will make your subheading shine.

 The right words.
 Choose your words carefully because you can't use very many.
 Here are some options, taken from Buffer's "Big List of 189 Words That Convert": new, sensational, remarkable, secret, take, you, introducing, improvement, amazing, free, because, suddenly, promote, increase, etc.